partha0213/Partha0213/README.md

 - 👋 Hi, I’m @Partha0213
 - 👀 I’m interested in Artificial intelligence and Machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python Programming
 -  🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...